 Scientifical evidences point on not colors but their contrast as important for genus Canis (not forgetting that too many tiny outstanding spots means a camouflage).
 Glary blue fence on originally green pasture or with grey rocks nearby, is extremely apparent.

-Why do animal eyes have pupils of different shapes (2015), at the Department of Physics and Biophysical Sciences Institute (Durham, UK), research by collective work.
+Why do animal eyes have pupils of different shapes (2015), research by collective work (Department of Physics and Biophysical Sciences Institute, Durham, UK)

 Distinctive trait of herbivore prey species with eyes on the sides of their heads.
 Carnivore predatory species chasing down their prey, have circular pupils (vide canids); ambush-and-pursuit ones have their pupils vertical (vide feline).